 Trends appear in forex charts at all scales and so do flag-like patterns.
-In this post we’ll examine how to trade both the bullish and bearish configurations.
+In this post we’ll examine how to trade both the bullish and bearish forms.

 As with other technical patterns, identifying flags is a subjective effort.
 It’s sometimes more of an art than a science.
 However, there are objective charting tools on hand.
 To help locate them you can use our pennant and flag indicator.
 You can use this to back test any trading strategy based on these structures.